MilanFerdinand/krishnamurti-tribute-fcc/README.md

-Tribute page for Jiddu Krishnamurti as part of FreeCodeCamp's Responsive Web Design Certification.
+Responsive tribute page for Jiddu Krishnamurti as part of FreeCodeCamp's Responsive Web Design Certification.
+Used CSS Grid and lazy loading to deflect some of the heavy imagery use.

 ### To-do
 - [x] XD design
-- [ ] Development
+- [x] Development
-- [ ] Run tests, complete assignment
+- [x] Run tests, complete assignment